jehanson4/SKT-Visualizer/README.md

 ### Release Notes -- Version 1.0(4)

-* Fix bug in which Occupation pictures were not getting updated
+* Fix bug in which Occupation was not getting updated

 ### Release Notes -- Version 1.0(3)